SanchoBlaze/blazeislebot/ECONOMY_README.md

 - `/help-economy` - Get help with economy commands

 ### 🛒 Shop & Inventory Commands
-- `/shop` - Browse and buy items from the shop
+- `/shop` - Browse and buy items from the shop (with bulk purchase options via "Buy Quantity" modal)
 - `/inventory [user]` - View your or another user's inventory (shows crop variants and watering cans, deduplicated by item and variant)
 - `/use <item>` - Use an item from your inventory
 - `/sell` - Sell items back to the shop (rarity-based pricing, supports crop variants and confirmation messages)